Gov. Newsom pulls son from summer camp after maskless photos surface

 California announced earlier this month that all students will wear masks when they return to the classroom

-Gov. Gavin Newsom removed his children from a summer camp after photos surfaced of his son attending the camp indoors maskless.
+FIRST ON FOX: Gov. Gavin Newsom removed his children from a summer camp after photos surfaced of his son attending the camp indoors maskless.

 "The Newsoms were concerned to see unvaccinated children unmasked indoors at a camp their children began attending yesterday.
 Their kids will no longer be attending the camp," the governor’s communications director, Erin Mellon, told Fox News in a statement Tuesday when asked about the photos.